neozhaoliang/surround-view-system-introduction/doc/en.md

 We will stitch the four bird's-eye view images together using the same procedure and get their projection matrix respectively.

+> **Important**: You should make sure the four selected points cover a as large as possible region in the image.
+Otherwise, the four parts may not stitch well.
+The reason is, there are still some distortions in the undistorted image, even it's called the undistorted one, due to alll kinds of errors in the process of undistortion.
+And the distortion is more visible at the parts far away from the image center.
+So we need OpenCV to find a "globally" optimized projective matrix using the information from a larger portion of the image, not merely a local and small region.

 # Stitching and smoothing of the birdseye view image